 Most listings are in the $30's per square foot per year.
-The Cascade region is going through a a rise in rates.
-In the last 3 months, the median rate rose $15 per sqft per year.
-That's a 58% increase in rent.
+The Cascade submarket is seeing a a rise in rates.
+In the last 3 months, the median rate rose $25 per sqft per year.
+That's a 173% rise in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Cascade submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Cascade region has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 24 listings have been listed, which means new listings might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 13% of the listings in the Cascade are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 21 listings have been posted online, which means leases are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 24% of the available leases in the Cascade are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 7,145 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are around 5 stories.
-Most buildings in this area were built in 1984 and are Class A.
+Even though the median size is 5,120 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are approximately 5 stories.
+Most buildings in this region were built in 1984 and are Class A.

 A large portion of this area is residential, but there's plenty of office_space.
 Education is the dominant industry in this region.
 Most of the folk of Cascade work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.